djnavarro/caladown/README.md

 There are two components to caladown, a [Hugo theme](https://github.com/djnavarro/hugo-calade) and an [R package](https://github.com/djnavarro/caladown).
-The simplest way to get started is simply to download the R package from GitHub using the following command:
+The simplest way to get started is to download the R package from GitHub using the following
+command:

 ``` r
 remotes::install_github("djnavarro/caladown")